What: Monticello Railway Museum

 Description: All aboard!
 Here’s your chance to ride on a real train through the Illinois countryside and step back in time to explore different types of historic cars used in the railroad heydays.
 Riders can travel from the Nelson Crossing site, the museum’s main campus, to downtown Monticello’s Wabash Depot and back — or vice versa.
 Explore the inside of a rail car or enjoy the fresh air in the open-top car.
 You can even climb up to the top of the caboose and get a bird’s eye view of the journey.
 At each stop riders can peak into the history of trains with hands-on exhibits and materials, complete with mail and sleeper cars, model trains, a telegraph and a railroad crossing sign.

 Hours: The museum’s depots are open from mid-May to mid-October.
 On Saturdays, trains depart from the Nelson Crossing museum site at 11 a.m., 12:30 p.m., 2 p.m. and 3:30 p.m.; and leave the Wabash Depot in downtown Monticello at 11:30 a.m., 1 p.m., 2:30 p.m. and 4 p.m.
 On Sundays and holidays, trains depart the Nelson Crossing museum site at 12:30 p.m., 2 p.m. and 3:30 p.m.; and leave the Wabash Depot in downtown Monticello at 1 p.m., 2:30 p.m. and 4 p.m.
 (Note: There is no return trip with the 4 p.m. rides.)
-Special event holidays include Mother’s Day, Father’s Day, Fourth of July fireworks, Ghost Train for Halloween, and the Polar Express and Lunch with Santa around Christmas.
+Special event holidays include Mother’s Day, Father’s Day, Fourth of July fireworks, and the Polar Express and Lunch with Santa around Christmas.
 Get updated times and fare prices at their official site.

 Good For: The train lover in everyone, big and small.
 Little kids, especially those who are enamored with “Thomas and Friends,” will be awed with the up-close view and size of the trains, not to mention the ability to actually touch and climb around on one.
 Bigger kids, 10 or older, will enjoy the historic aspect.
 Adults who have never had the opportunity to breath in the countryside while hearing the clickety-clack of the rails might find a calming peace as well.